Trump could address UK Parliament as members look to nix anti-Trump speaker's ban

 Details of Trump’s visit to the U.K. have yet to be announced, although he is to meet with Prime Minister Theresa May on July 13.
 It will be a working visit rather than a state one -- a move that was floated when Trump took office but has since been delayed.

-The U.K. Independent reported this week that peers in the House of Lords -- Parliament’s upper chamber -- are pushing for Trump to be invited to address members of both houses in the ornate Royal Gallery, where Ronald Reagan and Bill Clinton have addressed members.
+The U.K. Independent reported this week that peers in the House of Lords -- Parliament’s second chamber -- are pushing for Trump to be invited to address members of both houses in the ornate Royal Gallery, where Ronald Reagan and Bill Clinton have addressed members.

 The lavish room, which features several portraits of monarchs including Richard I and Edward III, is used for occasions such as state receptions and parliamentary ceremonies.